 Agriculture, copper, diamonds, textiles, and livestock are all responsible for the upward trend experienced in this economy.
 Again, a relatively peaceful democratic environment in the country influences the currency value.
 The pula was exchanged at 5.4585 for $1 in January 2001 as reported here.

 #4.
 Moroccan Dirham (1 USD – 9.09 Mad)

 Morocco is also known as Al Maghreb, meaning the place where the sun sets.
 It is another African country with a very decent value on its currency.
 This is primarily because of the de facto nature of the currency.
 A law against currency exportation further plays a significant role.
-Economic activities in this predominantly Muslim country include construction works, textiles, automobiles, and importantly, mining.
+Economic activities in this predominantly Muslim country include construction works, textiles, automobiles, and mining.